How to Measure and Improve Cybersecurity Maturity: A Practical Framework for GRC and Audit Teams

 📊 Reporting & Integration with Risk Management

-Assessment results are recorded using a standardized form (e.g., “ECF Maturity Assessment Sheet”) and reviewed by Security & Risk Management teams.
+Cybersecurity Maturity Assessment results are recorded using a form and reviewed by Risk Management teams.
 Identified gaps are:

 • Added to the IT Risk Register